mohanedattef/Technical-Assesment/README.md

-# Camlist
+# Technical-Assesment
-Solution to the technical assessment by Camlist.
+Solution to the technical assessment required.